-Entering her 22nd season at the helm of the Boston University women's soccer team, head coach Nancy Feldman has transformed the program from club-level to a team that is consistently competing against the nation's top squads.
-After dominating the America East, winning nine conference titles, the Terriers have already made their mark as the top-team in the Patriot League, winning three-straight titles in their first three seasons in the conference.
+Entering her 25th season at the helm of the Boston University women's soccer team, head coach Nancy Feldman has transformed the program from club-level to a team that is consistently competing against the nation's top squads.
+After dominating the America East, the Terriers have made their mark as the top-team in the Patriot League, winning four titles in the last six seasons, most recently, the 2018 Regular Season and Conference Tournament Championship.

 Kelly Lawrence, who owns seven years of DI coaching experience as well as seven years of National Team experience, joined the Boston University women's soccer staff as an associate head coach in March, 2019.